Soo Line 2718

-Soo Line 2718 is a H-23 class 4-6-2 Pacific steam locomotive that was originally owned by the Minneapolis, St. Paul and Sault Ste.
+Soo Line 2718 is a H-23 class 4-6-2 "Pacific" type steam locomotive that was originally owned by the Minneapolis, St. Paul and Sault Ste.
 Marie Railway (the "Soo Line"), but operated by their subsidiary, the Wisconsin Central Railway.

 History

 2718 was built in May, 1923 in Schenectady, New York.
 It was one of six H-23 class Pacific steam locomotives built for the Soo Line.
 In the Soo Line's naming scheme, 'H' indicated the Pacific wheel arrangement.
 The H-23 were their last Pacific class built.

 2718 was donated to the National Railroad Museum in February 1958.
 The museum used it for a few years to move cars around the grounds.
 It also saw limited service pulling the museum train.

 Other H-23 class locomotives

 There were six H-23 class locomotives built in May 1923.
 One of them is on display.